ripSquid/styrdokument/pm/eng/pm_for_iterativa_klubben.md

 ### 1.2 History

 Created: 2008-12-11
-Last revision: 2013-04-15
+Last revision: 2021-02-25

 ## 2 Organisation

-The ITerative Club is led by the committee's chairperson, also known as root, and the committee's vice chairperson, also known as sudo.
+The ITerative Club is led by the committee's chairperson, known as root, and a deputy chairperson, known as sudo, they are both responsible for the committee's activities.

-Both of these are elected by the chapter's chapter meeting.
+They are approved by the chapter meeting.

-Other committee board members are chosen by root and sudo.
+Other committee board members are elected according to the committee's regulations.

 Interested members of the chapters may become members of the ITerative Club.

+## 3 Economy

+The ITerative Club does not have a separate economy.

-## 3 Activities
+## 4 Activities

-The ITerative Club are mainly responsible to arrange alcohol-free events for all members of the chapter.

-The ITerative Club's board decide how many events shall take place during the business year.

-The following must be included:

-- LAN
-- "Cosy Fridays"
-- Boardgame events

-The committee's activities are regulated by the ITerative Club's regulations which are subordinated to the chapter's bylaws.
+The committee's activities are regulated in the ITerative Club's regulations wich are a part of this Memo.
+These by-laws are revised in accordance with regulations in said regulations.